Gaudereto/Playlist-C/README.md

 The user's playlists are saved inside /users/username and can be opened for visualization and to add more songs!
 The program has 4 navigation states:

-START: user enter his id and choose to create a new playlist or manipulate his saved playlists
+START: user enter his id and choose to create a new playlist or to manipulate his saved playlists

-CREATE: user create a new playlist
+CREATE: user creates a new playlist

 ADD: user can search for tracks in the spotify database and add to his playlist.